Community

 These programs provide professional development opportunities and online resources to teachers and their students.
 Resources and sample lesson plans are available at Italy Reads Resources for Teachers.
 This material relevant to the current year is updated as we proceed through the academic year.
 Material from past editions can be accessed at Italy Reads Archives.

-High School Teachers can apply to participate in the Italy Reads 2024-2025 Professional Development Course.
-Please submit the Application Form.
-Deadline to apply: January 11.
+High School Teachers can apply to participate in the Italy Reads 2025-2026 Professional Development Course (Jan.-May 2025).
+The link to the Application Form will be posted here in November.
+Deadline to apply: January 17.

 Italy Reads 2009 - Teaching with Harper Lee's To Kill a Mockingbird